Warmag2/BtDamageResolver/README.md

 After the import data succeeds (should take a few seconds) the web client should be available and fully operational on port 8787 of localhost.

+Currently there is a bug where accessing the client before the data import task finishes will crash the client.
+This is related to Redis still being empty and the backend not being able to recover if it doesn't immediately find the data it needs.
+It would probably be easy to fix this, but I haven't bothered yet because it does so little harm.

 ### Troubleshooting

 > Unexpected characters in the .env file